BASANT1896/TEXT-SUMMARISATION/README.md

 pip install -r requirements.txt

 # 4. Run Your Own Training Pipeline
-# This runs the fine-tuning pipeline on the CNN/DailyMail dataset
-# and saves the model weights to a localized './saved_model/' directory.

 python train.py --epochs 3 --batch_size 2 --lr 3e-5 --grad_accum 4

 # 5. Launch the Local FastAPI Web Application